-- Investments made in our global sales and marketing infrastructure, including the expansion of our sales force to increase our market penetration in an expanding aesthetic laser market. - Continuing introduction of new aesthetic products and applications. - Marketing to physicians outside the core dermatologist and plastic surgeon specialties. - Generating service and Titan handpiece refill revenue from our growing installed base of customers.
+- Investments made in our global sales and marketing infrastructure, including the expansion of our sales force to increase our market penetration in an expanding aesthetic laser market. - · Continuing introduction of new aesthetic products and applications. - · Marketing to physicians outside the core dermatologist and plastic surgeon specialties. - · Generating service and Titan handpiece refill revenue from our growing installed base of customers.

 During 2006, our business continued to experience significant growth.
 In 2006, compared to 2005, our U.S. revenue grew 28% and our international revenue grew 46%.
 In contrast, in 2005, compared to 2004, our U.S. revenue grew by 57%, while our international revenue grew by 19%.
 The weaker U.S. revenue growth from 2005 to 2006, as compared to 2004 to 2005, was primarily attributable to the slow ramp-up of revenue from newly hired sales representatives.
-The stronger international revenue growth from 2005 to 2006, compared to 2004 to 2005, was primarily attributable to significant revenue growth from 2005 to 2006, compared to 2004 to 2005, was primarily attributable to significant revenue growth from 2005 to 2006, compared to 2004 to 2005, from where we coordinate our European marketing up of our European hub office in Zurich in July 2005, from where we coordinate our European marketing and service activities.
+The stronger international revenue growth from 2005 to 2006, compared to 2004 to 2005, was primarily attributable to significant revenue growth coming from Canada, Japan, and Switzerland.
+The growth in revenue from Switzerland was attributable to the setting up of our European hub office in Zurich in July 2005, from where we coordinate our European marketing and service activities.
 We believe that, amongst other factors, if and when we obtain FDA marketing clearance for our YSGG-based laser technology, our revenue will be positively impacted.